"Getting divorced just because you don't love a man is almost as silly

 – Neil Gaiman

 "Hmm.
 Has to be "Fuck".
-It's multipurpose, effective, and it feels good in the mouth."
+It's multipurpose, effective, and it feels good

 – Neil Gaiman, in reply to the question, "What is your favorite curse word?"

 "I hope I don't ever stop writing.
 I love writing.
 It's awesome.
-You get to make things up & laugh at your own jokes."
+You get

 – Neil Gaiman